Finding array item combinations for large arrays is complex

 It's slow

-Now larger input arrays work, but getting combinations for large input arrays is increasingly slow:
+Now larger input arrays work, but getting permutations for large input arrays is increasingly slow:

 console.time()